-4 Fast (and Frugal) Fixes That Can Save a Garden Hose
+Garden Hose Repair: 4 Fast (and Frugal) Fixes

 Repair rather than replace your most essential lawn care accessory with these quick and easy techniques.

 When intact, your garden hose is a trusty tool for hydrating your lawn, rinsing debris from your deck, and just about every exterior task requiring water.
 But a bent, torn, or otherwise leaky hose wastes water and makes outdoor chores more difficult.
 Plus, you often only discover there’s a problem after you’ve started a job when running out to buy a new hose is darned inconvenient.
 Fortunately, it’s fairly easy to extend its life by repairing a garden hose with the smart (and cheap!)
 DIY fixes we’ve assembled here.
-Read on to learn how.
+Read on to learn more about garden hose repair.

 1. Seal small holes with electrical tape.

-Pesky pinholes—often due to puncture by a nail or other sharp object—are often only visible to the eye when you connect the water and spot small, geyser-like spurts of water from the punctured section of the hose.
+Pesky pinholes are often only visible to the eye when you connect the water and spot small, geyser-like spurts of water from the punctured section of the hose.
 Such small leaks can direct water away from the lawn or plants you’re aiming for—not to mention squirt you in the eye!
 Electrical tape, usually made of a PVC backing and a rubber-based adhesive, has the elasticity, insulation, and weather resistance needed to effectively plug these holes, but you may eventually need a hose mender (see below) if leaks persist.

 Turn off the water, disconnect the hose, and wipe it dry with a rag.
 Mark the punctured section with a marker, then wrap electrical tape around the marked section, overlapping a few times to ensure good adherence.
 Take care not to wrap so tightly that the hose creases, as this might impede water flow.
 Reconnect the hose to the spigot or a spray nozzle and turn on the water to verify that you’ve solved the problem.